Gabryxx7/TheTower/README.md

 - **Level0**: Probably the most important level in the game, creates the elevator and initialize variables used by other levels.
 <img src="https://github.com/Gabryxx7/TheTower/blob/master/Textures/Level0Prev.png" alt="Level 0 Prev" width="150"/>

 - **Level1**: Drawing level.
 It's called like that because of the 3d drawing by means of the vive controllers.
-The player will have to connect all of the light color cones in the correct order to proceed.
+The player will have to connect all of the light color cones in the correct order to proceed.<br/>
 <img src="https://github.com/Gabryxx7/TheTower/blob/master/Textures/Level1Prev.png" alt="Level 1 Prev" width="150"/>

 - **Level2**: Drawing Level.
 Same as Level1 but with slightly different mechanics.